DoorDash isn’t just for food anymore! A partnership with Petco is one of many new attempts to branch out into new delivery categories.

 Declining an 8-stop Petco order will make your acceptance rating take an 8% dive!

-That’s bad news if you’re trying to keep a high AR for Top Dasher or priority orders.
+That’s bad news if you’re trying to keep a high AR for Dasher Rewarsds and priority access to higher-paying orders.

 Most dashers don’t think it’s a fair way to calculate AR.
 One decline should not change your AR by up to 10%, especially when DoorDash is doing more and more to try to tie your pay to your AR.